VictoriaMetrics/VictoriaMetrics/docs/README.md

 Optional `max_rows_per_line` arg may be added to the request for limiting the maximum number of rows exported per each JSON line.
 Optional `reduce_mem_usage=1` arg may be added to the request for reducing memory usage when exporting big number of time series.
-In this case the output may contain multiple lines with distinct samples for the same time series.
+In this case the output may contain multiple lines with samples for the same time series.

 Pass `Accept-Encoding: gzip` HTTP header in the request to `/api/v1/export` in order to reduce network bandwidth during exporing big amounts of time series data.
 This enables gzip compression for the exported data.
 Example for exporting gzipped data: